 Learn more about what’s changed to help you plan your visit.

 A range of new safety measures have been put in place in line with Scottish Government guidelines.
-This includes pre-booked timed entry, enhanced cleaning, sneeze screens, hand sanitising stations and one-way routes in certain areas of the museum where physical distancing is not possible.
+This includes the requirement for all staff and visitors aged 12 and over to wear face coverings, enhanced cleaning, sneeze screens and hand sanitising stations.

 Please do not visit the museum if you or anyone in your household has any symptoms of Coronavirus.